radarlabs/radar-sdk-js/README.md

 </script>
 ```

-## Adding UI plugins
+## Adding plugins

-In v5 the Maps and Autocomplete UI components are separate packages that you
+In v5 the Maps, Autocomplete, and Fraud components are separate packages that
-install alongside the core SDK.
-This keeps the core bundle small if you only
+you install alongside the core SDK.
+This keeps the core bundle small if you
-need the API.
+only need the API.

 ### Maps plugin (npm)